jboes/amp/docs/installation.rst

 Installation
 ==================================

-AMP is python-based and is designed to integrate closely with the AMP is python-based and is designed to integrate closely with the `Atomic Simulation Environment <https://wiki.fysik.dtu.dk/ase/>`_ (ASE).
+AMP is python-based and is designed to integrate closely with the `Atomic Simulation Environment <https://wiki.fysik.dtu.dk/ase/>`_ (ASE).
 In its most basic form, it has few requirements: